-Read on to learn more about gout, including what causes it; how long an episode of gout typically lasts; complications of gout; and tips for treating gout symptoms during an acute flare, as well as long-term management for chronic gout.
+Many people ask their doctors, “How long does gout last?”
+In this blog, you’ll learn more about gout, including what causes it, how long flares take to resolve, complications of gout, and tips for treating gout symptoms during an acute flare.
+You can also understand long-term management for chronic gout by reading on.

 What Causes Gout?

-When levels of serum uric acid (sUA) are above 6.7 mg/dL, it is classified as a condition called hyperuricemia.
-Over time, an uncontrolled, high level of uric acid can lead to the development of gout, which causes pain during acute flares and can lead to other long-term complications and health issues down the road.
+Hyperuricemia occurs when serum uric acid (sUA) levels are above 6.8 mg/dL.
+Over time, an uncontrolled, high level of uric acid can lead to the development of gout, which causes pain during acute flares and can lead to other long-term complications and health issues.

 Everyone has at least some uric acid in their bodies, but too much uric acid in the blood can be problematic.
-When the body breaks down purines—found in common foods and beverages, such as red meat and alcohol—uric acid is created and processed by the kidneys.
+Uric acid is produced when the body breaks down purines as part of normal cell replacement or by the ingestion of certain foods that have high-purine content.
 When there is too much for the kidneys to get rid of, it can lead to the formation of crystals in your joints and even a painful attack of gout.

 Beyond elevated sUA levels, a family history of gout is the most common risk of gout.

-You can reduce your risk for this painful form of arthritis by obtaining a lower uric acid level through ongoing treatment and disease management.
+You can reduce your risk for this painful form of arthritis by achieving a lower uric acid level through ongoing treatment and disease management.

-Gout is most common in the big toe and the severe joint pain accompanied by flares often appears there first.
-However, gout can also appear in other joints, such as fingers, elbows, wrists, knees, ankles, and others.
-Over time, as crystals in the joints form, flares can become more frequent and more painful if the right treatment to prevent them is not in place.
+Gout is most common in the big toe, and severe joint pain accompanied by flares often appears there first.
+However, gout can also appear in other joints, such as the fingers, elbows, wrists, knees, and ankles.
+Over time, as crystals form in the joints, flares can become more frequent and painful if the right treatment is not in place.

 How Long Does Gout Last?

 Gout is a lifelong disease that must be treated and managed on an ongoing basis to keep flares under control.
-Typically, gout flares may last three to seven days, with symptoms usually dissipating within a few days after the proper treatment for pain in a joint and inflammation.
-If left untreated, a full recovery from an attack can last up to 14 days.
+Still, you may be wondering how long should such an episode of gout pain last.
+Typically, flares last three to seven days.
+Symptoms usually dissipate within a few days after proper treatment for joint pain and inflammation.
+If left untreated, a full recovery from an attack can take up to 14 days.

 Untreated, gouty arthritis can lead to permanent joint damage, bone and tissue damage, and other complications, such as kidney stones or kidney disease; cardiovascular issues, such as heart attack or stroke; diabetes and more.